eficode-academy/git-katas/ff-merge/README.md

 6. What is the output of `git branch`?
 7. What is the output of `git log --oneline --graph --all`

-   *Remember: you want to pull in the commit on the feature branch into master.
-The command 'git merge [branch name]' takes one branch as argument from which it takes commits.
-The commits are applied to the branch pointed to by HEAD (currently checked out branch).*
+   *Remember: You want to update the master branch so it also has all the changes currently on the feature branch.
+The command 'git merge [branch name]' takes one branch as argument from which it takes changes.
+The branch pointed to by HEAD (currently checked out branch) is then updated to also include these changes.*

 8. Switch to the `master` branch
 9. Use `cat` to see the contents of the greetings